 We should always ask ourselves the obvious questions when purchasing our dream rug, such as 'Is the pile too thick for a hallway space?’, ‘is it a high footfall area?' or ‘is this rug too underwhelming for my lounge room?'

 Pile and placement are as important things to consider as pattern, colour and size when choosing your rug, so here are a few tips and ideas to help you find THE perfect rug for your home.
+Don't forget you can browse our Vintage Moroccan Rug Collection for inspiration too.

 The Lounge Room

-When choosing a rug for your lounge room, its always a good idea to consider how you want the space to feel.
+When choosing a rug for your lounge room, it's always a good idea to consider how you want the space to feel.
 A larger rug tucked under the sofa a little can make your space feel a lot larger than it is, or a smaller rug can really frame your lounge area and make it feel cosy.

-For a sofa with a chaise, a 200 x 300cm rug is usually the ideal size as it creates a great sense of space and you have the flexibility to tuck the rug under the chaise of your sofa to give you a great balanced and centrally placed rug.
+For a sofa with a chaise, a 200cm x 300cm rug is usually the ideal size as it creates a great sense of space and you have the flexibility to tuck the rug under the chaise of your sofa to give you a great balanced and centrally placed rug.

-Its also good to consider the thickness and pile of your rug.
+It is also good to consider the thickness and pile of your rug.

 Will it be tucked under furniture?
 Is it in a thoroughfare to the rest of your house?